The Woodrow Wilson New Jersey Teaching Fellowship

 A: Fellows have a very demanding coursework and clinical (in school) schedule.
 It should be clear that the Fellowship program will essentially be the equivalent of a full-time job.

 Candidates are required to pass the appropriate program admission and teaching licensure examinations for the state where they would like to teach.
 Every state has different teacher testing requirements and qualifying scores.
-For more information regarding state-mandated examinations in Georgia and New Jersey, please see “Testing Requirements” section.
+For more information regarding state-mandated examinations in Georgia, please see “Testing Requirements” section.

 Q: What type of master’s degree will I receive?